 Additive manufacturing builds products layer by layer from digital design files, rather than removing material or using traditional moulds and tooling.
 It works well for prototyping, low-volume custom parts, complex geometries, and specialised industrial components.

-This model helps manufacturers shorten development cycles, reduce material waste, and test designs faster before full-scale production.
-For Australian businesses adopting Industry 4.0, additive manufacturing plays a key role in enabling smarter, more connected, and data-driven production environments.
+For Australian businesses adopting Industry 4.0 and IIOT, additive manufacturing plays a key role in enabling smarter, more connected, and data-driven production environments.

 | Type | Flexibility | Cost Efficiency | Scalability | Setup Time | Common AU Relevance |